Entanglement Renyi entropies in holographic theories: Holographic entanglement entropies

 \subsection{Ryu-Takayanagi formula}

 In this subsection we will provide a brief summary of Ryu and Takayanagi's proposal for the entanglement entropy (EE) in field theories with holographic duals \cite{Ryu:2006bv,Ryu:2006ef}, along with some of the evidence supporting it.
 A more complete review can be found in \cite{Nishioka:2009un}.
+We will then discuss interesting predictions it makes for the mutual information between separated regions.